 Opening Hours can be found by going to their opening hours page.

-The Record Office is 20 minutes walk from Duke Street, where the railway station and bus station is located.
+The Archive is 20 minutes walk from Duke Street, where the railway station and bus station is located.
 Bus stops are also situated at the southern end of Springfield Road and on Parkway.